 - Page location - Current URL must match the tagged page rule.
 Sitewide deploys the guide anywhere the Pendo agent is running.

 - Target element for step 1 - Target element on step 1 of the guide must be visible in the UI.
-Elements that aren't visible unless the user takes an action can be used to conditionally control when the guide appears.
+Elements that aren't visible unless the user takes an action can be used to control when the guide appears conditionally.
 The guide appears as soon as the element becomes visible.

 - Target element for activation - Target element activation settings can use a different element than step 1.
 This element must be visible on the page and interacted with.

-- Device type - The device identified by the Pendo agent must match the device type category selected in step 1 Location settings, all devices, desktop and tablets, or mobile web only.
+- Device type - The device identified by the Pendo agent must match the device type category selected in the Activation settings; all devices, desktop and tablets only, or mobile only.

 - Throttling - Throttling and ordering may prioritize other published guides and limit how frequently automatic guides appear.